LivePersonInc/knowledge-center-archive/pages/documents/Getting Started/getting-started-with-messaging.md

 3\. **Response time**: determine the SLA or how quickly each skill should respond to incoming messages by [configuring response times](contact-center-management-messaging-operations-configuring-response-times.html).
 These metrics help route conversations and manage agents queues, including in reporting.

-4\. **Auto close:** for conversation that are inactive, [auto close](contact-center-management-messaging-operations-auto-close-for-messaging-conversations.html) lets brands enable and configure the automatic close capability to help to clear agent workspaces as well as focus resources on active conversations.
+4\. **Auto close:** for conversation that are inactive, [auto close](contact-center-management-messaging-operations-auto-close-for-messaging-conversations.html) lets brands enable and configure the automatic close capability to help to clear Agent Workspaces as well as focus resources on active conversations.